pluginpal/strapi-webtools/packages/addons/sitemap/README.md

 With this plugin you have full control over which URLs you add to your sitemap XML.
 Go to the admin section of the plugin and start adding URLs.
 Here you will find that there are two ways to add URLs to the sitemap.
 With **URL bundles** and **Custom URLs**.

 ### URL bundles
 A URL bundle is a set of URLs grouped by type.
-When adding a URL bundle to the sitemap you can define a **URL pattern** which will be used to generate all URLs in this bundle.
-(Read more about URL patterns below)
+If you set up an URL bundle, all pages of that content type will end up in the sitemap.

 URLs coming from a URL bundle will get the following XML attributes: